uv-yuval-cohen/3D-Structural-Biology/README_protein_classification_evaluation.md

 ### Peptide Classification
 - Uses ESM-2 protein language model embeddings (2560-dimensional)
 - Binary classifier: SimpleDenseNet with 128 hidden units and 0.2 dropout
-- Fixed threshold of 0.6 for binary decisions

 ### Protein Aggregation Rule
 **IF** any peptide from protein has prediction = 1 **THEN** protein = 1 **ELSE** protein = 0